jdfinan/hello_world/README.md

 # hello_world
-This is a training exercise
+This is a training exercise.
+Okay so it seems I can edit file in the browser window if I want to.